MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Launch the sample app.
 2. Navigate to `edge://hang`.
 3. Wait ~20-30 seconds.
 4. Expected: Error dialog popup that says `Browser renderer process stopped responding.
-Recreate webview?`\
+Recreate webview?` (note: an additional `Child process failed` popup might show.
+Close and ignore if it does.)\
   ![step 3](screenshots/unresponsive-renderer-error.png)
 5. Click `Yes` inside the Popup dialog
 6. Expected: The app window resets to the same state as step 1.